 departure to Havana with a stop at Finca Vigía (Lookout Farm) to tour Ernest Hemingway's home, located in the town of San Francisco de Paula, 10 miles east of Havana.
 Hemingway purchased the property in 1940 and lived there for 20 years.
 This is where he wrote his celebrated novels: The Old Man and the Sea and For Whom the Bell Tolls.
 The beautiful house and property, restored by the Cuban government, is now a museum, with Hemingway's furniture, books, paintings, animal trophies, and other collectibles from his travels around the world on display.
-The house is listed as one of the 11 Most Endangered Places by the National Trust for Historic Preservation and on the World Monuments Fund's list of 100 Most Endangered sites.
-Visiting Finca Vigía is a must for Hemmingway fans and great for non-fans as well as it also offers excellent birding on the property!

 Bee Hummingbird, Cuba's most adorable bird and smallest bird in the world.
-Photo by Ernesto Reyes
+(Ernesto Reyes)